Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayBackendHttpSetting.md

 ```

 ### -Name
-Specifies the name of the back-end HTTP settings object.
+Specifies the name of the back-end HTTP settings that this cmdlet creates.

 ```yaml
 Type: String